LunarG/VulkanTools/vkconfig/README.md

 ## Known issues:

-- Layer changes are not autodetected.
-If changes are made to the layer environment, *Vulkan Configurator* must be restarted to take into account these changes.
 - On *macOS*, *vkcube* and *vkcubepp* need to be run at least once to get past the security checks before they can be used from *Vulkan Configurator*.
 - The screenshot layer can crash if you do not specify a working directory that is writable by the current user.